|

 somebody to handle that wishes to run them in hunt test.

-Because of this we try not to breed dogs with high prey
+Because of this we try not to breed dogs that would be

 drive, instead look for a combination that will suit the